-Identify hazards and deviations in plant environments
+Identify hazards and deviations in plant environments using a HAZOP templateJump to featured templates

 What is HAZOP?

-The HAZOP team discusses possible deviations and come up with different scenarios where the system or process could fail.
+They discuss possible deviations and come up with different scenarios where the system or process could fail.
 The team can then propose recommendations for safeguards and improvements to lower the risk of identified hazards and operational failures from occurring.

 A HAZOP study primarily assesses the following three parts of a plant function: